radixdlt/typescript-radix-engine-toolkit/LTS.md

 The `SimpleTransactionBuilder` is a class which allows for the construction of transactions through higher-level actions to specify intent.

-Constructing transactions in such a manner means that a client does not need to interact with or build their own transaction manifest or header, or worry about hashing or other construction tools.

-To simplify things as much as possible, `SimpleTransactionBuilder` only supports a single signer for the transaction, and it makes this signer also the tranasction's notary, with `notaryAsSigner` set to `true`.
-At the current moment of time, the `SimpleTransactionBuilder` supports a single action: the transfer of fungible tokens.
-Additional actions can be added to this class in the future to allow it to be more useful for other use cases.
+`SimpleTransactionBuilder` currently supports creation of two transaction types:
+* Transferring fungible resources - by using the `transferFungible` action.
+Multiple such actions are allowed in one transaction, from a single sender.
+* Topping up an account with XRD from a faucet on a test network.

+By default, `SimpleTransactionBuilder` uses a single signer for the transaction.
+This signer doubles as the notary by setting `notaryIsSigner` set to `true`.
+It is also possible to pay fees from a separate account to the sender.
+Example code for this is also given below.

-### Simple Transfer Construction
+### Simple Transfer Construction (single signer)

-The following demonstrates how to create a fungible resource transaction to transfer from `fromAccountAddress` to one or more other accounts.
+The following demonstrates how to create a fungible resource transaction to transfer from `fromAccountAddress`.

-The `fromAccountAddress` is used to pay fees.
+In this example, the `fromAccountAddress` is used to pay fees.
 If the account is a standard virtual account protected by its corresponding public key, then the
-`fromAccountPublicKey` will be the public key which was used to derive the `fromAccountAddress`, via `LTSRadixEngineToolkit.Derive.virtualAccountAddress` (see the next section).
+`fromAccountPublicKey` will be the public key which was used to derive the `fromAccountAddress`, via `LTSRadixEngineToolkit.Derive.virtualAccountAddress` (see the later `Derive Class` section).

 Note that virtual account addresses only contain the hash of the public key - so you will need to store the mapping of account address to public / private key for your accounts yourself.